apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ryan Garcia expelled by WBC after using racial slurs in livestream**
+**Changes on Gaza Battlefield Spur Revival of Israel-Hamas Cease-Fire Talks**

-You can read more about it [here](https://www.nbcnews.com/news/nbcblk/ryan-garcia-expelled-wbc-using-racial-slurs-livestream-rcna160428).
+You can read more about it [here](https://www.wsj.com/world/middle-east/changes-on-gaza-battlefield-spur-revival-of-israel-hamas-cease-fire-talks-eb6348dc).

 ## Requirements
 - Python 3.8